rolfen/notes/entries/recycling-in-lebanon.md

 Here are some resources to help you recycle / reduce waste if you are in Lebanon.

-If you find outdated information, please [post and issue on Github](https://github.com/rolfen/tech-journal/issues).
+If you find outdated information, please [raise the issue on Github](https://github.com/rolfen/tech-journal/issues).

 Thank you.